Meet Alexis

 Alexis' Background

-Alexis attended Feather River College (2014–2015), excelling in Ranch Horse Skills, Colt Starting, College Rodeo, and Agricultural Science.
-In 2015, she married Russell and welcomed their son in August.
+From 2014–2015, Alexis attended Feather River College, excelling in Ranch Horse Skills, Colt Starting, College Rodeo, and Agricultural Science.
+In 2015, she married her husband Russell and welcomed their son later that year.

-Returning to competition in 2016, Alexis excelled in the Back to Basics Summer Series at Sacramento Horseman’s Association, earning High Point in Western Horsemanship (18 and over), and achieved High Point in Halter and Western Horsemanship at the Western Day Schooling Show at Twin Lakes Riding Club.
-In 2018, her student Olivia achieved Reserve Jr. Miss Gold Country Rodeo, while Bree earned Miss Reserve Gold Country Rodeo Queen.
+Returning to competition in 2016, Alexis earned High Point Western Horsemanship (18 & Over) at the Back to Basics Summer Series at the Sacramento Horseman’s Association, as well as High Point Halter and Western Horsemanship at the Western Day Schooling Show at Twin Lakes Riding Club.
+In 2018, her students achieved notable success, including Reserve Jr. Miss Gold Country Rodeo and Miss Reserve Gold Country Rodeo Queen titles.